saitejeswar1/WordCloud/README.md

 # WordCloud
-A wb app to display a cloud of words from a internet article Click the link below to see the app
+A web app to display a cloud of words from a internet article Click the link below to see the app

 https://saitejeswar1-wordcloud-app-zhechc.streamlit.app/